Here are the cheapest heaters to run this winter

 Child switching on a heater

-When temperatures drop, a warm and cosy room can take away the winter chill and cheer the spirits, but there’s a cost.
+When temperatures drop, a warm and cosy room can take away the winter chill and cheer your spirits, but there’s a cost.
 We crunched the numbers and worked out how much it will cost you to run electric, paraffin and gas heaters this winter.

-If you’ve got electricity, and Eskom isn’t loadshedding, electric heaters are one of the easiest ways to heat your home.
+If you’ve got electricity, and Eskom isn’t loadshedding, electric heaters are one of the easiest ways to heat up your home.
 You buy a heater, plug it in and the room warms up.
 It’s also a safe option as long as the heaters are used correctly.
 There are two costs you need to be prepared for when buying and using an electric heater – the cost of the heater and the cost of electricity.

 Electricity is charged by the number of kilowatts (kW) used per hour.
-One kilowatt is 1,000 watts.
-On the packaging and labelling on your heater you will find the watts the heater uses, for example 1,500W.
+One kilowatt is 1 000 watts.
+On the packaging and labelling of your heater you will find the watts the heater uses, for example 1 500 W.

 When you know the wattage your heater uses, multiply it by the cost of electricity and the time you use the heater for.

-Kilowatts used: Divide watts by 1,000
+Kilowatts used: divide watts by 1 000

 Cost for three hours a day for 30 days: Multiply kW x cost per kW x hours x days

-0.425 x 250.46 x 3 x 30 = 9,580c or R95.80
+0.400 x 282.37 x 3 x 30 = 10 165c or R101.65

 It is important to note: